-It’s mostly about the need, be it real or felt, for indigenization.
+At a risk of being too simplistic, it all comes down to the need — be it real or felt — to please (the locals).
 Ideally, you would be able to export food as it is made in one culture to another without any alteration and have it wholly embraced by the locals.
 But in reality, it’s not so easy.
 Many success stories of American fast-food chains in different countries around the world testify to this fact: indigenize or go home (or indigenize poorly and be mediocre).
 I know that the scope of this is unfairly narrow, but this is a blog post, not a thesis.
 So I’ll just cover one aspect of it which is most relevant to the subject of this blog: the making of Thai food.

 So I’m thinking: If we want to understand the Americanization of Thai food, perhaps we should look first at the other side of it: the indigenization of American food.

-I snapped the above picture as I was on my way to interviewing the owner of a khao man gai shop in Bangkok (who will share all of his secrets in my upcoming cookbook!).
-I thought this mango vendor was so creative in the way he tied to his cart branches of a mango tree with mangoes still attached to them — a mobile mango grove, if you will.
-(This is not at all a common sight in Bangkok, by the way.)
+I snapped the above picture as I was on my way to interviewing the owner of a khao man gai shop in Bangkok (I thought this mango vendor was so creative in the way he tied to his cart branches of a mango tree with mangoes still attached to them — a mobile mango grove, if you will.
+This is not at all a common sight in Bangkok, by the way.
 It looked cumbersome, and the man was struggling to push his cart in a straight line due to the mango branches obstructing his view.
 But it also seems like a brilliant marketing strategy.
-Even if he can’t get you to buy, he certainly makes you look.
+Even if he can’t get you to buy, he certainly makes you look.)

 But that’s not the point.